accent-starlette/starlette-core/docs/middleware.md

 ## `CurrentRequestMiddleware`

 This middleware provides a useful function to get the current request object.
-This enables modules to access the likes of the current logged in user outside of the view/endpoint.
+This enables modules to access the things like the current logged in user outside of the view/endpoint.

 Enable the middleware: